IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 {: shortdesc}

 **When do I get notified?** </br>
-Depending on the expiration date of the certificate that you uploaded to {{site.data.keyword.cloudcerts_full}}, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
+Depending on the expiration date of the certificate that you uploaded to {{site.data.keyword.cloudcerts_full_notm}}, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
 In addition, you receive daily notifications about expired certificates starting on the first day after your certificate expired.

-You must renew your certificate, upload this certificate to {{site.data.keyword.cloudcerts_full}}, and delete the expired certificate to stop notification from continuing to be sent.
+You must renew your certificate, upload this certificate to {{site.data.keyword.cloudcerts_full_notm}}, and delete the expired certificate to stop notification from continuing to be sent.

 **What are my options to configure notifications?** </br>
 You can send notifications to Slack by using a Slack webhook or use any callback URL that you like.